m4mallu/inline-tube-mate/README.md

 <br>

+  - Bot need to be in Inline Mode
   - Search keyword inline (In bot chat).
   - Send a photo to bot to set custom thumbnail permanently.
   - The thumbnail will be in all the downloads until clear it in options.